-The proposed 158 hectares project will be located inside the Freeport Area of Bataan Expansion area in Mariveles, Bataan which is adjacent to two barangays, namely, Lucanin and Townsite.
-The project is located inside the Lucanin Industrial Estate Project (LIEP) of Ruzena Estates Development Corporation as shown in Figure 1-1 while the geographic coordinates and engineering plan are shown in Figure 1-2 and Figure 1-3, respectively.
+The proposed 112.46 hectares project will be located inside the Freeport Area of Bataan Expansion area in Mariveles, Bataan which is adjacent to three barangays, namely, Lucanin, Townsite and Alion.
+However, as the EIA study progresses, Barangay Alion will be excluded from the impact areas as the project land parcels falls under Lucanin and Townsite, only.
+The project is located inside the Lucanin Industrial Estate Project (LIEP) of Ruzena Estates Development Corporation as shown in Figure 1-1 while the engineering plan are shown in Figure 1-2, respectively.